OpenDSA/OpenDSA/RST/en/Glossary.rst

       the requirement that every node has a value less than its children (called a :term:`min heap`).
-      Since it is a complete binary tree, a heap is nearly always implemented using an array rather than an explicit tree structure.
+      Since it is a complete binary tree, a heap is nearly always implemented using an :term:`array` rather than an explicit tree structure.
       To add a new value to a heap, or to remove the extreme value (the max value in a max-heap or min value in a min-heap) and